 2.3.
 Antioxidant capacity of the fractions

-The antioxidant activity of the extracts was quantified by two methodologies, comparing the results obtained with the reaction with the 2,2-Diphenyl-1-pricrylhydrazyl reagent (DPPH) and the 2,2′-Azino-bis(3-ethylbenzothiazoline-6-sulfonic acid) (ABTS) one.
+The antioxidant activity of the extracts was quantified by two methodologies, comparing the results obtained with the reaction with the 2,2-Diphenyl-1-picrylhydrazyl reagent (DPPH) and the 2,2′-Azino-bis(3-ethylbenzothiazoline-6-sulfonic acid) (ABTS) one.
 For the DPPH reaction, 100 µL of extracted oil were introduced in 3.9 mL of a ethanolic solution of 6·10-5 M DPPH.
 The reaction was measured at 515 nm.
 For the ABTS reaction, ABTS 7 mM y K2S2O8 2,45 mM in distilled water and left 12-16 h in the dark to allow oxidation of the ABTS to occur.
 After the formation of the ABTS+ radical, the solution was diluted with ethanol as the original extract, to an absorbance of approximately 0.7 (±0.1) at 734 nm.
 Samples were then prepared with 0.04 ml of extract and 4 ml of the dilution prepared with ABTS+, and the reaction was performed for 10 min in the dark.
 Then the decrease of the absorbance at 734 nm was measured with a 1-cm cuvette in a UV-vis spectrophotometer.
 In both cases, the antioxidant activity was expressed as efficient concentration (EC50).
 All analyses were done in duplicate.

 2.4.
 Total polyphenol content (TPC) of the fractions

 Total polyphenol content (TPC) was calculated according to the Folin-Ciocalteu (FC) method (Sánchez-Camargo et al., 2018) with some modifications.
-40 µl of each extract was prepared with 3160 µl of milliQ water and 200 µl of FC reagent.
+40 µl of each extract was prepared with 3160 µl of Milli-Q water and 200 µl of FC reagent.
 The mixture was shacked and then the alkaline medium (600 µl of Na2CO3 20%) was added to avoid oxidation of phenols.
 The sample was left 2 h in dark to the reaction take place and absorbance was measured spectrophotometrically at 760 nm.
 A calibration line was developed using gallic acid at different final concentrations [0-500ppm].
 The PTC was expressed as mg GAE/g extract and/or mg GAE/g fraction (equation 2).

 Abs 760= 0.0009 mg GAE/g + 0.0209; R2=0.990 (2)